 3. Contrary to popular belief, the pyramids were not built by slaves.
-They were actually workers who lived in the surrounding villages.
+They were actually built by workers who lived in the surrounding villages.
 While no ancient artwork already discovered depicts female workers, archaeologists have found the skeletal remains of women which show evidence of heavy lifting of stone.
 Therefore, it has been concluded that women may have had a part in the building of these massive structures.

 4. You can enter the tomb of the Great Pyramid, but you'll have to the use Robbers' Tunnel dug by workmen employed by Caliph al-Ma'mun around AD 820.
 Recently, the entrance to the Pyramid has been restricted to groups of 100 morning and afternoon.
 The reason for this involves the moisture in our breath.
 When we exhale, the moisture creates salt within pyramids and tombs resulting in damaging cracks.